kentor/www.kentor.dev/posts/2013-06-19-detecting-clicks-outside-an-element-the-right-way.md

 Adding an event handler that gets called in the event capturing case requires plain ol' javascript.
-JQuery does not provide a way to do this, probably because IE8 and below does not support event capturing.
+JQuery does not provide a way to do this, probably because IE8 and below do not support event capturing.
 The code looks something like
 this:

 ```javascript